-Several leading brands are leveraging their anniversaries in their advertising.
-Especially in 2012, a year packed with major anniversaries, the airwaves and digital and print media are saturated with celebratory and commemorative anniversary messages.
-But what is the value of this type of consumer communication, and what does it achieve?
+Leading brands are devoting an increasing amount of time and ad space to celebratory and commemorative anniversary messages.
+But what is the value of this type of communication, and what does it achieve?

-At The History Factory, we typically are not directly involved in creating consumer advertisements for our clients, but we often develop the content that gets used in ads – especially as they relate to anniversaries.
-We always keep an eye on what brands are doing to communicate their heritage or a major milestone to consumers.
-Brands can be built, strengthened and supported in many different ways, and sometimes it makes sense to integrate an anniversary message into a broader advertising strategy.
+At History Factory, we always keep an eye on what brands are doing to share a major milestone so we can recommend relevant and compelling content that will support their efforts.
+Brands can be built, strengthened and supported in many different ways.
+Sometimes it makes sense to integrate an anniversary message into a broader advertising strategy.

-This approach can be effective or ineffective depending on how it’s executed.
-OREO exemplifies how to bring a celebratory tone to an anniversary and make it meaningful.
-While most companies can’t get away with a simple, “Hoorah!
-We’re 100!” message, OREO is a brand built on fun and playfulness, and thus has the perfect profile for this type of messaging.
-With a playful, engaging and interactive website along with supporting mainstream advertising containing witticisms such as the example below, OREO has taken its standard ad budget and achieved what it would have been trying to do on any other day—get suckers like me to run to the CVS next door and impulsively indulge in an entire sleeve of the cream-filled cookies—by using anniversary messaging consistent with their brand and tone of voice.
+The success of this approach depends on how it’s executed.
+Oreo exemplified how to bring a celebratory tone to an anniversary and make it meaningful.
+Most companies can’t get away with a simple, “Hoorah!
+We’re 100!” message, but Oreo is a brand built on fun and is perfect for this type of messaging.
+With a playful, engaging website and a witty ad campaign, Oreo has achieved what it might have struggled to accomplish any other day—get suckers like me to run to CVS and impulsively indulge in an entire sleeve of the cream-filled cookies—by using anniversary messaging consistent with its brand and voice.

 For more ideas about how to mark your corporate anniversary, check out our comprehensive Guide to Celebrating Your Company Anniversary.

 To sum up, our four principles for effective anniversary advertising are: